-The European Commission has earlier this year outed its controversial plan to amend the Motor Insurance Directive such that it will require all e-bike riders to have third-party liability insurance.
+The European Commission has outed its controversial plan to amend the Motor Insurance Directive such that it will require all e-bike riders to have third-party liability insurance.
 Naturally this has not gone down well, with the European Cyclists' Federation stating that such a change would "undermine the efforts and investments of several member states and the European Union to promote sustainable mobility".

 But the law does need to change according to campaigners.
 In particular, the current legal speed of 15.5mph is, in the eyes of some, too slow for the rider to be able to safely navigate busy roads.